brandur/sorg/content/fragments/redshift-keys.md

 ---
-title: Showing Redshift Distkey & Sortkey
+title: Showing Redshift distkey & sortkey
 published_at: 2015-10-26T18:25:13Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---